CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Related Work

 \section{Related Work}

-\textbf{Cryo-EM heterogeneous reconstruction.} Current methods for cryo-EM heterogeneous reconstruction can be broadly divided into non-neural and neural network-based approaches.
+\textbf{Cryo-EM heterogeneous reconstruction.} Current methods for cryo-EM heterogeneous reconstruction can be broadly divided into non-neural and neural network-based approaches .
 3D Classification~\citep{scheres2007disentangling, scheres2012relion, scheres2016processing, punjani2017cryosparc, grant2018cis} uses the Expectation-Maximization algorithm to sort images into a predefined number of discrete classes (typically $< 10$) and is highly sensitive to initialization.
 Non-neural methods for continuous heterogeneity typically use linear models for heterogeneity~\citep{tagare2015directly, anden2018structural, punjani20213d, gilles2025cryo}.
 3DVA~\citep{punjani20213d} and RECOVAR~\citep{gilles2025cryo} are PCA-based methods that use probabilistic PCA and regularized covariance estimation, respectively.
-These methods learn a linear subspace describing structural heterogeneity, which may be limited in expressivity for diverse compositional heterogeneity settings~\citep{jeon2024cryobench}.
+These methods learn a linear subspace describing structural heterogeneity, which may be limited in expressivity for modeling compositional heterogeneity arising from diverse mixtures of molecules~\citep{jeon2024cryobench}.